Are you looking for surf, sand and sun? Here are a few of Vancouver Island’s best beaches to explore.

 Location: Qualicum Beach

-This beautiful location offers you beach grasses, wildflowers, and high towering hedges protecting both the grandiose and cabin-like homes lining the tranquil shoreline.
-The outgoing tide creates warm shallow tide pools that attract both skimboard enthusiasts and children hoping to spot a few sea creatures.
+This beautiful location offers you beach grasses, wildflowers, and high towering hedges, protecting both the grandiose and cabin-like homes lining the tranquil shoreline.
+The outgoing tide creates warm shallow pools that attract skimboard enthusiasts and children hoping to spot a few sea creatures.
 This beach allows off-leash dogs at all times of the year, other than during the Brant Geese festival (March 1st – April 30th).

-Getting There
+Getting There:

 Judges Row is accessed right off Hwy 19A.